ankit-lilly/cdk-appsync-neptune/README.md

 It exposes two APIs:

-1. GraphQL API for querying the SDR ( neptune database)
+1. GraphQL API for querying the SDR ( Neptune database)

 2. A REST API for submitting new SDR.

 ## How it works

 1. The end user/client can submit a new SDR via a REST POST request to the `/sdr` endpoint.

 2. The request is received by the Amazon API Gateway, which triggers the SQS event and responds with a 202 status code.

-3. The SDRProcessor Lambda function receives the message from the SQS quueue, parses the SDR data, and transforms it into a format suitable for storage in the
+3. The SDRProcessor Lambda function receives the message from the SQS quueue, parses the SDR data, and transforms it into a format suitable for storage in the Neptune database.
-Neptune database.

 ```shell
                             +-----------------------+